On Specifying for Trustworthiness: Intellectual Challenges for the Autonomous Systems Community

 A case study addressing regulatory requirements on explainability of automated decisions in the context of a loan application~\cite{Huynh:DGOV21} provided foundations for a systematic approach.
 Within this context, explanations can act as external detective controls, as they provide specific information to justify the decision reached and help the user take corrective actions~\cite{Tsakalakis:CLSR21}.
 But explanations can also act as internal detective controls, i.e. a mechanism for organisations to demonstrate compliance to the regulatory frameworks they have to implement.
-Both~\cite{Huynh:DGOV21} and~\cite{Tsakalakis:CLSR21} provide systematic questions that an explanation designer needs to consider: What is the purpose of an explanation?
+The study and design of AS include many facets: not only black-box or grey-box AI systems, but also the various software and hardware components of the system, the curation and cleansing of datasets used for training and validation, the governance of such systems, their user interface and crucially the users of such systems with a view of ensuring that they do not harm but provide benefits to these users and society in general.
+There are typically a range of stakeholders involved, from the designers of the systems, to their hosts and/or owners, their users (consumers and operators), third-parties and increasingly regulators.
+In this context, many questions related to trustworthy AS (such as what is an actual explanation and how should an explanation be constructed?
+What is the purpose of an explanation?
 What is the audience of an explanation?
-What is the information that it should contain?
+What is the information that it should contain?~\cite{Huynh:DGOV21,Tsakalakis:CLSR21}) have to be addressed holistically.
+It no longer suffices to focus on the explainability of a black-box decision system, its behaviour needs to be explained, with more and less details, in the context of the overall AS.
 However, to adequately address these questions, explainability should not be seen as an after-thought, but as an integral part of the specification and design of a system, leading to explainability requirements to be given the same level of importance as all other aspects of a system.